 What can I do to care for my child?

 - Talk to your older child about not smoking.
+Nicotine and other chemicals in cigarettes and cigars can cause lung damage.
 Talk to your healthcare provider if your child needs help quitting.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Ask your child's healthcare provider for information before your child uses these products.
+Ask your child's provider for information before your child uses these products.

 - Your child has a fever.